ethereum/ethereum-org-website/src/content/glossary/index.md

 ### private chain {#private-chain}

-A fully private blockchain is one with write permissions limited to one organization.
+A fully private blockchain is one with permissioned access, not publicly available for use.

 ### proof-of-stake (PoS) {#pos}